CodingTrain/Genuary-2023/README.md

 # Genuary-2023

-All code from Genuary 2023 Speed2023run
+All code from Genuary 2023 Speed Run

 ## Links